 When you visit the site, we will organize the points that will help you realize, ``Ah, these are traces of the Hikiya.''

-1. Comparing the location of the temporary castle tower base and the distance it was moved
+1. Comparison of the temporary castle tower base location and distance moved:

-According to official documents, the current location of the castle tower was moved approximately 70 meters northwest from the original castle tower base.
-Let's compare it with the "original location" on the information boards and exhibition maps.
+According to official documents, the current location of the castle tower has moved approximately 70 meters northwest from the original castle tower base.
+Let's compare it with the "original location" using the information boards and display diagrams.

-2. Searching for repair marks in the stone wall "Harami"
+2. Searching for signs of repair to the "bulging" of the stone wall,

-Some of the stones on the east side of the stone wall have been rearranged for repairs, and numbered tags and information boards have been installed.
-Looking closely, there are some places where the way the stones are stacked is subtly different from other sections.
+the east-facing stone wall has had some of its stones rearranged for repairs, and numbered tags and explanatory signs have been installed.
+Upon closer inspection, you can see that the way the stones are stacked differs slightly from other sections.

-Parts of the Honmaru may be off-limits during repairs.
+Some areas of the main keep may be restricted during repairs.
 Please check the official website for the latest information.

-Inside the castle and in the nearby museum, there are models and panels on display that show the mechanisms of the Hikiya (jacks, carts, rails), making it well worth seeing for anyone interested in the technology.
+within the castle grounds and nearby museums display models and panels illustrating the mechanisms of building relocation (jacks, trolleys, and rails), making it a worthwhile visit for anyone interested in the technology.

 A "moving castle" where culture, tourism, and preservation intersect